Back to Blog

 Account Takeover and SIM Swap Attacks

-Account takeover occurs when attackers gain access to a user's money transfer account using stolen credentials and initiate unauthorized transfers.
-Credentials are obtained through data breaches at other services (exploiting password reuse), credential stuffing attacks that test leaked username/password combinations at scale, or direct purchase on dark web marketplaces.
+Account takeover occurs when attackers gain access to a money transfer account using stolen credentials obtained through data breaches at other services, credential stuffing attacks, or dark web purchases.

 SIM swap attacks target a specific weakness in SMS-based two-factor authentication.
 The attacker contacts the victim's mobile carrier, impersonates the account holder using personal information gathered from social media or data breaches, and convinces the carrier to transfer the victim's phone number to a new SIM card.
-With control of the phone number, the attacker intercepts SMS verification codes and gains full access to any account protected solely by SMS-based 2FA.
+With control of that number, they intercept SMS verification codes and access any account protected solely by SMS-based 2FA.

 Data Breach and Platform Security Risks

-Money transfer platforms store highly sensitive data including full names, home addresses, bank account numbers, government-issued identification documents submitted for KYC verification, and transaction histories.
-This concentration of personal and financial data makes them high-value targets for hackers.
+Money transfer platforms store highly sensitive data including full names, home addresses, bank account numbers, government-issued identification documents submitted for KYC verification, and complete transaction histories.
+This concentration of personal and financial data makes them high-value targets.

-Users cannot fully control provider-side security.
-The most effective mitigation is to use reputable, regulated providers with documented security certifications and strong track records, and to minimize the amount of sensitive data stored on any single platform.
+The most effective mitigation at the user level is straightforward: use reputable, regulated providers with documented security certifications, and minimize the amount of sensitive data stored on any single platform.

 Exchange Rate and Financial Risks

-Exchange rate risk in international money transfers is the potential financial loss that occurs when the currency exchange rate moves unfavorably between the moment a transfer is initiated and when it is settled.
+Exchange rate risk is the potential financial loss that occurs when the currency exchange rate moves unfavorably between transfer initiation and settlement.
 On volatile currency pairs, this exposure can mean the recipient receives significantly less than expected.

 The settlement window for bank wires, typically one to five business days, is the period during which the transfer is in transit and exposed to rate movement.

-A SWIFT bank wire taking three to five days to settle is exposed to currency movements throughout the transit period.
+A SWIFT bank wire taking three to five days to settle is exposed to currency movements throughout transit.
 The impact depends on the currency pair and market conditions.

 Volatility is highest for emerging market currencies such as the Turkish lira, Nigerian naira, Argentine peso, and Pakistani rupee.
-Geopolitical events, central bank announcements, elections, and economic crises can cause sudden and dramatic rate movements, amplifying exposure during the settlement window.
+Geopolitical events, central bank announcements, and elections can cause sudden and dramatic rate movements that amplify exposure during the settlement window.

 Rate Lock and Hedging Strategies

 1. Use a rate lock or guaranteed rate.
-Many providers guarantee the quoted rate at the time of initiation regardless of market movement during settlement.
-This eliminates settlement window exposure entirely.
+Many providers guarantee the quoted rate at initiation regardless of market movement during settlement, eliminating settlement window exposure entirely.

 2. Choose instant or same-day transfer options.
-Minimizing the settlement window reduces the time your transfer is exposed to rate fluctuation.
-Providers like Wise and Remitly often complete transfers within minutes or hours.
+Minimizing the settlement window reduces exposure time.
+Providers like Wise and Remitly often complete transfers within minutes.

 3. Set rate alerts.
-Services like Wise, XE, and OFX allow you to set alerts that notify you when your target exchange rate is reached, so you can time your transfer for optimal value.
+Services like Wise, XE, and OFX allow you to set target rate notifications so you can time transfers for optimal value.

 4. Use forward contracts for large or recurring transfers.
-Forward contracts allow you to lock in a rate for future transfers up to 12 months out.
-Providers like OFX and Moneycorp offer these, primarily for business customers and transfers above minimum thresholds.
+Forward contracts lock in a rate for future transfers up to 12 months out.
+Providers like OFX and Moneycorp offer these primarily for business customers.

 5. Avoid transferring during high-volatility periods.
-Central bank rate announcements, national elections, and geopolitical crises create rate instability.
-If your transfer is not time-sensitive, waiting for calmer markets can reduce exposure.
+Central bank announcements, elections, and geopolitical crises create instability.
+If your transfer is not time-sensitive, waiting for calmer markets reduces exposure.

 Regulatory and Compliance Risks